FlowModelingControl/flowtorch/paper.md

 # Statement of need

 Thanks to the increased processing power of modern hardware, fluid flow experiments as well as numerical simulations are producing vast amounts of highly resolved, complex data.
-Those data offer great opportunities to improve complex technical application or to understand natural phenomena.
-However, gaining insights from the data is becoming increasingly challenging.
-As data sizes grow, more attention has to be paid to the data format.
+Those data offer great opportunities to optimize industrial processes or to understand natural phenomena.
+As modern datasets continue to grow, post-processing pipelines will be increasingly important for synthesizing different data formats and facilitating complex data analysis.
 While most researchers prefer simple text-encoded comma-separated value (CSV) files, big datasets require special binary formats, such as [HDF5](https://www.hdfgroup.org/solutions/hdf5/) or [NetCDF](https://en.wikipedia.org/wiki/NetCDF).
 If the data are associated with a structured or an unstructured mesh, VTK files are a popular choice.
 Other simulation libraries for fluid flows, like OpenFOAM, organize mesh and field data in custom folder and file structures.
+On the experimental side, software packages like DaVis allow exporting particle image velocimetry (PIV) snapshots as CSV files.
+Reading CSV files can be a daunting task, too.
+A sequence of snapshots might be organized in one or multiple files.
+If the data are stored in a single file, the file must be read first and then the individual snapshots must be extracted following some initially unknown pattern.
+If the data are spread out over multiple files, the time might be encoded in the file name, but it could be also the case that the files are located in individual folders whose names encode the time.
+The latter structure is typical for OpenFOAM run time post-processing data.
+Moreover, different software packages will create different file headers, which may have to be parsed or sometimes ignored.
 CSV, VTK, or OpenFOAM data may come as binary or text-encoded files.
 This list is by no means comprehensive in terms of available formats and presents only the tip of the iceberg.

 A common research task may be to compare and combine different data sources of the same fluid flow problem for cross-validation or to leverage each source's strengths in different kinds of analysis.
-A typical example would be to compare or combine particle image velocity (PIV) data with sampled planes extracted from a numerical simulation.
+A typical example would be to compare or combine PIV data with sampled planes extracted from a numerical simulation.
 The simulation offers greater details and additional field information, while the PIV experiment is more trustworthy since it is closer to the real application.
 The PIV data may have to be processed and cleaned before using it in consecutive analysis steps.
-When confronted with such ideas, researchers will spend a significant amount of time, if not most of the time, accessing, converting, and processing the data with different tools and different formats to finally analyze the data in yet another tool.
+Often, significant research time is spent on accessing, converting, and processing the data with different tools and different formats to finally analyze the data in yet another tool.
 Text-encoded file format might be convenient at first when exchanging data between tools, but for large datasets the additional conversion is unsuitable.

 `flowTorch` aims to simplify access to data by providing a unified interface to various data formats via the subpackage `flowtorch.data`.
 Accessing data from a distributed OpenFOAM simulation is as easy as loading VTK or PIV data and requires only a few lines of Python code.
 All field data are converted internally to PyTorch tensors [@paszke2015].
 Once the data are available as PyTorch tensors, further processing steps like scaling, clipping, masking, splitting, or merging are readily available as single function calls.
-The same is true for computing statistics, performing modal analysis, or building reduced-order models via the subpackages `flowtorch.analysis` and `flowtorch.rom`.
+The same is true for computing the mean, the standard deviation, histograms, or quantiles.
+Modal analysis techniques, like dynamic mode decomposition (DMD)[@schmid2010; @kutz2016] and proper orthogonal decomposition (POD)[@brunton2019; @semaan2020], are available via the subpackage `flowtorch.analysis`.
+The third subpackage, `flowtorch.rom`, enables adding reduced-order models (ROMs), like cluster-based network modeling (CNM)[@fernex2021], to the post-processing pipeline.
 Computationally intensive tasks may be offloaded to the GPU if needed, which greatly accelerates parameter studies.
 The entire analysis workflow described in the previous section can be performed in a single ecosystem sketched in \autoref{fig:ft_structure}.
 Moreover, re-using an analysis pipeline in a different problem setting is straightforward.

 ![Components of flowTorch and library dependencies.\label{fig:ft_structure}](media/flowtorch_components_plain.pdf){ width=90% }

+Besides the subpackages already available in `flowTorch`, the library also integrates nicely with related software packages like [ParaView](https://www.paraview.org/) or [VisIt](https://visit-dav.github.io/visit-website/index.html) for mesh-based post-processing as well as specialized analysis and modeling packages like PyDMD [@demo2018], PySINDy [@desilva2020], or [modred](https://github.com/belson17/modred).
+Rather than re-implementing functionality already existing in other established libraries, `flowTorch` wraps around them to simplify their usage and streamline the overall post-processing pipeline.
+For example, we use ParaView's [vtk](https://pypi.org/project/vtk/) package to access various types of VTK files in Python.
+Gathering point coordinates, write times, or snapshots from several VTK files requires very different steps than when dealing with OpenFOAM or DaVis data.
+However, due to the common interface to data sources in `flowTorch`, these tasks appear to be exactly the same for the user.
+In contrast to `flowTorch`, PyDMD offers a wide range of DMD variants but does not provide access to data.
+If an advanced DMD algorithm is required, our library can be used to access and pre-process a dataset, before PyDMD is used to perform the modal decomposition.

 Another more general issue we want to address is the reproducibility of research outcomes.
-Popular algorithms like proper orthogonal decomposition (POD)[@brunton2019], or dynamic mode decomposition (DMD)[@schmid2010; @kutz2016], may be relatively easy to implement with libraries like NumPy, SciPy, or PyTorch.
+Popular algorithms, like POD or DMD, may be relatively easy to implement with libraries like NumPy, SciPy, or PyTorch.
 However, applying these algorithms to real datasets typically requires several pre-processing steps, like cropping, clipping, or normalizing the data, and careful tuning of the algorithms' free parameters (hyperparameters).
 Therefore, it is often unclear which exact steps were